Bannau Brycheiniog (Brecon Beacons), Hay-on-Wye, Medieval and Industrial Heritage

 There is a small amount of outdoor walking

-Sometimes attractions are closed for maintenance or filming.
+Sometimes attractions are closed for repairs or for filming.
 We will, in these rare instances, offer an alternative stop of similar interest.

 What's Included